code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-08-spring-jms-activemq-boot-example.md

     <img src="{{ site.url }}/assets/images/logos/spring-logo.jpg" alt="spring logo" class="logo">
 </figure>

-[Spring Boot auto-configuration](http://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-auto-configuration.html) attempts to automatically configure your Spring application based on the JAR dependencies that have been added.
-In other words if the <var>spring-kafka-1.2.0.RELEASE.jar</var> is on the classpath and you have not manually configured any `Consumer` or `Provider` beans, then Spring Boot will auto-configure them using default values.
+[Spring Boot auto-configuration](http://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-auto-configuration.html) will try to automatically configure your Spring application based on the JAR dependencies that are available.
+In other words if the <var>???</var> is on the classpath and you have not manually configured any `ConnectionFactory`, `JmsTemplate` or `JmsListenerContainerFactory` beans, then Spring Boot will auto-configure them for you using default values.

-In order to demonstrate this behavior we will start from a previous [Spring Kafka tutorial]({{ site.url }}/2016/09/spring-kafka-consumer-producer-example.html) in which we send/receive messages to/from an Apache Kafka topic using Spring Kafka.
+To illustrate this behavior we will start from a previous [Spring JMS tutorial]({{ site.url }}/2017/05/spring-jms-activemq-consumer-producer-example.html) in which we send/receive messages to/from an Apache ActiveMQ queue using Spring JMS.
 The original code will be reduced to a bare minimum in order to demonstrate Spring Boot's autoconfiguration.

 Tools used:
+* ActiveMQ 5.14
-* Spring Kafka 1.2
+* Spring JMS 4.3
 * Spring Boot 1.5
 * Maven 3.5

 # General Project Setup

-The project is built using [Maven](https://maven.apache.org/).
-The Maven POM file contains the needed dependencies for [Spring Boot](https://projects.spring.io/spring-boot/) and [Spring Kafka](https://projects.spring.io/spring-kafka/) as shown below.
+The project is managed using [Maven](https://maven.apache.org/).
+The Maven POM file contains the needed dependencies for [Spring Boot](https://projects.spring.io/spring-boot/) and [Spring JMS](https://projects.spring.io/spring-jms/) by declaring the `spring-boot-starter-activemq` [Spring Boot starter](https://github.com/spring-projects/spring-boot/tree/master/spring-boot-starters) as shown below.

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>